 Creating a Solid Restaurant Business Plan

-Start by defining your restaurant’s concept.
-Will it be a cozy café, a high end dining spot, or a family friendly place?
-Next, conduct a SWOT analysis (Strengths, Weaknesses, Opportunities, Threats) to understand your competitive edge and potential challenges.
+Start by defining your restaurant’s identity.
+Will it be a casual café, an upscale dining establishment, or a neighborhood bistro?
+Next, conduct a SWOT analysis to identify your strengths, weaknesses, opportunities, and threats.

 Securing Funding for Your Restaurant